mrpanique/fleetfalcon-fms/README.md

 While the core backend engine and state machine are functional, the system is actively being expanded with the following modules:

-* **🖥️ Frontend Web Application (In Progress):** * Developing a modern Single Page Application (SPA) using **Angular** and TypeScript.
+* **🖥️ Frontend Web Application:** * Developing a modern Single Page Application (SPA) using **Angular** and TypeScript.
-    * Implementing a responsive "Fleet Dashboard" with real-time status indicators (Available/In Use).
+    * Implementing a responsive "Fleet Dashboard" with real-time status indicators.
 * **🛠️ Vehicle Maintenance Module:** * Tracking service intervals and repair logs.
-    * Automatically blocking vehicles (`available = false`) during maintenance periods to prevent conflict in the booking engine.
+    * Blocking vehicles during maintenance periods to prevent conflict in the booking engine.
 * **📊 Reporting & Analytics:**
-    * Calculating and displaying `estimatedCost` based on the vehicle's daily rate and booking duration.
-    * Generating usage statistics (e.g., most frequently booked vehicles, total fleet mileage).
+    * Generating usage and cost statistics.

 ## 🛠️ Technology Stack